mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 - #2.
 Install a cluster with LB subnets tagging on the zones on the parent region and `unmanaged` to the LZ subnet.
 Result: success.
 The discoverer ignored the LZ subnet
 - #3A.
 Install a cluster with no LB subnets tagging, and unmanaged on LZ subnet: Result: Succes
 - #3B.
 Install the ELB Operator on the LZ subnet which has an `unmanaged` tag.
 Result: Controller is not finding the VPC tagged by cluster tag
 - #4.
 Install with tags: SB for LB, LZ Unmanaged, VPC cluster shared.
 Results: OK.
-There were wrong credentials granted to controller, so the tag for VPC may be useless.
+There were wrong credentials granted to the controller, so the tag for VPC may be useless.
 Need to run more tests
 - #5.
 Install with tags: SB for LB.
-Results: TODO
+Results: Success
 - #6.
 Install #4 + using NLB as default.
 Result: TODO

 ## References